-In contrast, better levels of health literacy are associated with increased patient involvement in shared decision making (de Oliveira et al. 2018; Seo et al. 2016), which is important in patient-centred care.
+In contrast, higher levels of health literacy are associated with increased patient involvement in shared decision making (De Oliveira et al. 2018; Seo et al. 2016), which is important in patient-centred care.
 Improving health literacy is therefore a key element in allowing people to partner with health professionals for better health.

 At the population level, low health literacy may be a contributing factor to health inequalities among certain groups (Kickbusch et al. 2006).
 There is a strong association between some social determinants of health, such as lower levels of education and socioeconomic status, older age, and being from a culturally and linguistically diverse background, and low health literacy (Adams et al. 2009; Heijmans et al. 2015; Rowlands et al. 2015).
 Targeting health literacy programs at these groups has the potential to reduce health inequalities.

-The COVID-19 pandemic highlights the importance of health literacy in the wider community, as whole populations are asked to understand and rapidly digest complex health concepts relating to infection, immunity and use of the health care system—for example, ‘flattening the curve’—to produce a coordinated response to try and slow the spread of disease.
+The COVID-19 pandemic highlights the importance of health literacy in the wider community.
+Throughout the pandemic, whole populations have been asked to understand and rapidly digest complex health concepts relating to infection, vaccination uptake and use of the health care system to produce a coordinated response to limit the spread of disease.
 Understanding health literacy levels among the population (and vulnerable sub-populations) helps the development and delivery of consumable and effective population health messages during such large-scale outbreaks.